History

 Biography

-My teaching interests cover a wide-range of themes and periods in American history.
-I teach chronological courses on Antebellum America and the Civil War era as well as thematic classes about environmental history, borderlands, military history, the West, the South, and the Vietnam War.
+Matt Stith’s teaching and research interests cover a wide range of themes and periods in American history.
+He teaches courses on antebellum America and the Civil War era as well as thematic classes about environmental history, borderlands, military history, the West, the South, and the Vietnam War.
+Prof. Stith is happy to work with MA students interested in researching and writing about American environmental or military history.
+He is the author or editor of four books and is currently in the final stages of a fifth book.

 Selected Publications: